-How Does a Domestic Violence Case Impact my rights as a Parent?
+How Does a Domestic Violence Case Impact My Rights as a Parent?

-What that means is that the not only does the client have to fight, or deal with the criminal case, and exposure to jail time and other punishments, but they also need to account for the fact that they exposed their child and put their child at risk as a result of that child being in the home during domestic violence.
+What that means is that not only does the client now have to fight or deal with the criminal case and exposure to jail time and other punishment, but they also need to account for the fact that they exposed their child and put their child at risk as a result of that child being in the home during domestic violence.

 We represent many clients who have both of these types of overlapping cases.We can Help

 If you, or someone you know, was involved in a domestic dispute while their children were present, contact the Johnson Criminal Law Group immediately for help dealing with Social Services.